James "Jim" Christensen Profile Photo

 In honor of Jim’s beautiful life well lived, his family invites you to follow his example and offer a hand of kindness to anyone and everyone and to hug your precious family members.
 Jim’s life of hard work and service and his firm, long, heart-to-heart hugs are part of his legacy that will be greatly missed.

-To order memorial trees or send flowers to the family in memory of James "Jim" Christensen, please visit our flower store.
+To order memorial trees in memory of James "Jim" Christensen, please visit our tree store.

 Service Schedule